stereobooster/async-precious/README.md

 ## Ideas

-* use text together with (or instead of) icons.
-Examples: download image, download image (1.2mb), error occurred - click to retry, error - 404 image not found etc.
 * In case of no JS situation we can show placeholder with links to full size images, instead download icon.
 * Use fetch to read http headers (`content-length`, `status`, `date` to detect if response is cached or not), without downloading the content itself.
 * [Webworker](https://aerotwist.com/blog/one-weird-trick/) maybe?